Workers' Comp FAQ

 Finally, employees injured while attending an employer-sponsored recreational event, like a company picnic or outing, may be able to receive workers' compensation benefits even though they were not physically on the employer's premises at the time of the injury.

-Q: Is there any way I can have an attorney review my claim without paying anything?
+Q: Is there any way I can have an attorney provide an initial review of my claim without paying anything?

 A: It's not often necessary to file a lawsuit against your employer for workplace injuries, and it may in fact disqualify you from collecting workers' compensation benefits.
-But it never hurts to speak with an attorney if you have questions about your injury, whether it's covered, what is considered reasonable compensation, etc. But since you can have a qualified attorney take a look at your claim absolutey free, you have nothing to lose by asking.
+But it never hurts to speak with an attorney if you have questions about your injury, whether it's covered, what is considered reasonable compensation, etc. But since you can have a qualified attorney take an initial look at your claim absolutely free, you have nothing to lose by asking.